Jun 29, 2015

 For the salad:

-• 1 pound boneless skinless chicken breasts
+• 1 pound boneless, skinless chicken breasts

-• 1 pound thick-sliced applewood smoked bacon
+• 1 pound thick-sliced applewood smoked bacon, cut into ½"-wide strips

-• 6 stalks chard stems removed and roughly chopped
+• 6 stalks chard, stems removed and roughly chopped

-• 1 medium head frisée stem removed and leaves separated
+• 1 medium head frisée, stem removed and leaves separated

-• 1 medium head radicchio cored and torn
+• 1 medium head radicchio, cored and torn

-• 1 medium fennel bulb thinly sliced
+• 1 medium fennel bulb, thinly sliced

-• ½ cup roasted shelled pistachios, roughly chopped
+• ½ cup roasted, shelled pistachios, roughly chopped

-• ½ cup shaved truffle Gouda*
+• ¾ cup shaved truffle Gouda*

 Instructions: